 Planning for trips and travel is an opportunity for girls to develop decision-making skills and work collaboratively with leaders and troop volunteers.
 Just remember, all trips should have an immediate purpose (such as complementing badges or awards) and involve girls in the planning process.Get Council Approval

-For extended overnight trips, international trips, regional trips, trips with multiple troops or service units, and activities with high risk, troop leaders must complete the Girl Scout Trip–Request to Plan Form for approval.
+For extended overnight trips, international trips, regional trips, trips with multiple troops or service units, and activities with high risk, troop leaders must complete the Girl Scout Trip–Request to Travel Form for approval.
 This form is due once you and the girls have completed the initial planning process (where, when, etc.) or approximately three years to six months prior to the departure date.

 The Planning Worksheet and all accompanying documents must be submitted to River Valleys at least 8 weeks prior to departure.